 Pioneering studies of the activation of carbon-hydrogen G-H bonds in aromatic and aliphatic hydrocarbons by transition metal compounds

-The first demonstrations for the intermolecular insertions of a transition metal centers into an aromatic C-H bonds and into saturated C-H aliphatic bonds.
+A.E Shilov first showed that platinum metal systems could catalyse the H/D exchange beterrn deuterium and alkanes and made kinetuc studies, However no proposed alkyl-hydride compounds were isolated.
+The first demonstrations for the isolation of stable alkyl- and aryl-hydrides was made by Green, He showed the insertions of a transition metal centers into C-H bonds of both aromatic and saturated C-H aliphatic bonds.
 Both photochemical and thermal activation processes were used.
 (88 C. 78, 162 C.77, 259 C. 125)

 The synthesis of the first zerovalent compounds of the early, refractory transition metal via the development of the electron-gun metal vapour synthesis experiment